-This screen tells us the change in Open Interest as of 9TH July 2018.
-We can see that the stocks are listed in the ascending order from the most increase in the open interest to the most decrease in the open interest.
+This screen tells us the change in OI as of 8TH August 2023.
+We can see that the strike prices are listed in ascending order from the most increase in the OI to the most decrease.

-We can see that high open interest addition in the stocks like Hexaware Technologies, TCS etc. When the open interest increases with the increase in the price of that particular stock then it is said that open interest is confirming the uptrend.
-Similarly when the open interest decreases with the decrease in the price of that particular stock then it is said it is confirming the downtrend.
+We can see that high OI addition in the stock- Reliance Industries Ltd. When the OI increases with the increase in the price of that particular stock then it is said that OI is confirming the uptrend.
+Similarly when the OI increases with the decrease in the price of that particular stock then it is said it is confirming the downtrend.

 The main role of open interest in the futures market is to determine whether the market is getting weaker or stronger.
 Let us discuss how:-

-Here we can see that if the price increases with an increase in the open interest then it is a bullish signal as more buyers are entering the market and purchases are being made aggressively.
+Here we can see that if the price increases with an increase in the OI then it is a bullish signal as more buyers are entering the market and purchases are being made aggressively.

-As we can see in the Daily chart of TCS that it is already in uptrend, with the increase in volume, open interest and price we can interpret that TCS could stay bullish.
-There were few corrections in between but TCS is still bullish and open interest also confirms this.
+As we can see in the Daily chart of Cipla Ltd. that it is already in an uptrend, with the increase in volume, OI and price we can interpret that Cipla Ltd. could stay bullish.
+Also, from the below image we can see that other technical indicators also giving bullish signals.

 Open Interest Analysis Using StockEdge

 We can also do this Open Interest analysis using StockEdge.
-There are future scans present in StockEdge.
+There are open interest scans present in StockEdge.
 It has scans like open interest scans, long position scans, and short position scans.
-In the open interest scans, we can see the companies in which there is a high increase or decrease in the open interest.
-It automatically gives us the list of the companies with high or low open interest.
+In the OI scans, we can see the companies in which there is a high increase or decrease in OI.
+It automatically gives us the list of the companies with high or low OI.